cepdnaclk/e21-co227-PeraVerse-Organizer-Dashboard-Core-Backend/docs/README.md

 title: Organizer Dashboard of the Engex exhibition crowd management system
 ---

+# Peraverse Organizer Dashboard (Team-02)

+---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title

----

 <!--
 This is a sample image, to show how to add images to your page.
 To learn more options, please refer [this](https://projects.ce.pdn.ac.lk/docs/faq/how-to-add-an-image/)